gerardbenavides/hope.load/readme.md

 ## RUNNING LOAD TESTS ON DESIRED CONFIGURATION

-In the staging \&gt; config \&gt; config.yml, you can configure on how load test should run
+In the staging > config > config.yml, you can configure on how load test should run

 - In the &quot;phases&quot; section,
   - **duration** - refers to the duration the script will run